Ebranista/simple_shell/README.md

 # Our own simple shell

-This is a simple shell we made for our final project in C
+This is our self owned simple shell in C language.

 ### About

-The program recreates the basic functionality found in the traditional Unix shell.
+Shell is a user interface to use the services of a computer.
+It can be a command-line interface –the one we will build- or graphical user interface, like regular software such as Windows Office.

 ### Compilation
-Our simple shell is compiled this way:
+This simple shell is compiled with:
 ```
 gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh
 ```

 ### Output
-The program should have the exact same output as `sh` as well as the exact same error output.
-The only difference is when it prints an error, the name of the program must be equivalent the `argv[0]`.
+This program have exact same output as ```sh``` as well as the exact same error output.
+The only difference is when it prints an error, the name of the program is equivalent to ```argv[0]```.

-Example of error with `sh`:
+#### Example of error with ```sh```:
 ```
 $ echo "qwerty" | /bin/sh
 /bin/sh: 1: qwerty: not found